linode/docs/docs/kubernetes/deploy-prometheus-operator-with-grafana-on-linode-kubernetes-engine/index.md

 ## The Prometheus Operator Monitoring Stack

-Effective monitoring of systems enables quick and effective issue resolution.
-The widespread need for monitoring solutions has led to the development of several prominent, open source tools designed to solve problems associated with monitoring diverse systems.
-These open source tools are utilized by businesses of all sizes, from small to enterprise, to improve their quality of service.
+When administrating any system, effective monitoring tools can empower users to perform quick and effective issue diagnosis and resolution.
+This need for monitoring solutions has led to the development of several prominent open source tools designed to solve problems associated with monitoring diverse systems.

 Since its release in 2016, [Prometheus](https://prometheus.io/) has become a leading monitoring tool for containerized environments including Kubernetes.
 [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) is often used with Prometheus to send and manage alerts with tools such as [Slack](https://slack.com/).
 [Grafana](https://grafana.com/), an open source visualization tool with a robust web interface, is commonly deployed along with Prometheus to provide centralized visualization of system metrics.